mindsdb/mindsdb_native/docs/examples/time_series/fuel_consumption/README.md

 [<Back to TOC](../README.md)
-# MindsDB Time Series
+# MindsDB Time Series - Fuel Consumption

-Here you will find a file [fuel.csv](https://raw.githubusercontent.com/mindsdb/mindsdb/master/docs/examples/time_series/fuel.csv), containing the historical fuel consumption data.
+Here you will find a file [fuel.csv](https://raw.githubusercontent.com/mindsdb/mindsdb/master/docs/examples/time_series/fuel_consumption/fuel.csv), containing the historical fuel consumption data.

 ### Goal
 The goal is to be able to predict the fuel consumption of a vessel, given the past 24hrs of historical data.